-The Complainant's trademark is a well-known one as recognized also by past CAC panels and the disputed domain name is a typosquatting of the Complainant's trademark.
-Therefore, the Panels concludes that at the time of registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark and has intentionally registered one of its possible misspellings.
+The Complainant's trademark is a well-known one as recognized also by past CAC panels.
+Therefore, the Panels concludes that at the time of registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark and has intentionally registered a domain name which is confusingly similar to the distinctive prior trademark ARCELORMITTAL.